huwie3d/SceneLoader/README.md

    <FM26 folder>\BepInEx\plugins\bundles\
    ```

-4. With Unity create a .bundle with the scene named stadium.bundle and drop it inside:
+4. With Unity create a .bundle with the scene name stadium and rename the bundle stadium.bundle and drop it inside:

    ```
    <FM26 folder>\BepInEx\plugins\bundles\